 An IRS tax lien attaches to all “property and rights to property,” under Code section 26 US Code § 6321.
 Courts that have interpreted the phrase “rights to property” have concluded that this is controlled by “rights created under state law.” “[I]n the application of a federal revenue act, state law controls in determining the nature of the legal interest which the taxpayer has in the property . . . sought to be reached by the statute.”, said one court.

-That being said, certain terms and conditions do apply.
-For example, while spendthrift provisions (language in a trust that protects it from creditors) protecting a trust from normal creditors would be held valid in New Jersey, the IRS holds a “superlien” status that can reach beyond a spendthrift provision.
-This is because while state law controls whether a property right exists, federal law determines the consequences of a lien attachment to the property in existence.
-The court determined that while there was no current interest in the property, the mere existence of a spendthrift clause would not protect the trust against an IRS “superlien” because of the equitable interest in both the res (“res” means property, the “thing” of value held in the trust) and future distributions from the trust.
-Therefore, for the res to be safe from government collection, the individual subject to the lien must have absolutely no legal or equitable right to the property under New Jersey law.
+The precise use of certain legal terms and conditions within the trust will determine the outcome.
+For example, while spendthrift provisions (spendthrift means language in a trust that protects it from creditors) protecting a trust from normal creditors is valid in New Jersey but the IRS claims a right to “superlien” status that can reach beyond a spendthrift trust provision.
+This is because while state law controls whether a property right exists, federal law determines the rights of creditors like the IRS to seize property placed into a trust.
+Several courts have held that while may be no immediate rights in trust property, the mere existence of a spendthrift clause does not protect the trust against an IRS “superlien” because of the equitable interest in both the res (“res” means property, the “thing” of value held in the trust) and future distributions from the trust.
+Therefore, for the res to be safe from government collection, the individual subject to the lien must have absolutely no legal or equitable right to compel a distribution from the trust under New Jersey law.

 The possibility that there is no equitable right to property by a beneficiary in a trust is recognized by the IRS itself in its own publications.
 In an Internal Legal Memorandum, the IRS has recognized that it can overcome the spendthrift provisions of a trust if a beneficiary is a trustee, if there is any ascertainable standard for distributions, or if there is a fixed income stream (either current or future payments).
 The memorandum does note that the IRS cannot accelerate future income sources and must wait for the distributions as they occur.
 Id.
 This repeats the IRS’s position that “[w]here a trust gives the trustee uncontrolled, absolute discretion with respect to distributions, if any, made to a beneficiary, the beneficiary has no basis to compel the trustee to make a distribution.
 Therefore, he does not have any interest which is subject to the federal tax lien.”)

-Overall, these trusts must be treated extremely carefully to ensure that the IRS doesn’t attempt to convert the trust into something the settlor had no intention for it to become.
+Overall, these trusts must be treated extremely carefully to ensure that the IRS or the NJ Division of Taxation doesn’t attempt to convert the trust into something the settlor had no intention for it to become.